 Method 1: Hold the Power off Option

-Note: This method works on Samsung, OnePlus, Google Pixel, Nokia, LG, Motorola, and Realme devices.
+Note: This method works on Samsung (phone and tablet), OnePlus, Google Pixel, Nokia, LG, Motorola, and Realme devices.
 If you own a Xiaomi, Redmi, Huawei, Honor, Vivo, Oppo smartphone, this method to enter the Safe Mode won’t work for you.

 - Press and hold the Power key to bring up the Power menu on your device.